cubrink/vault-template/README.md

 5. Understandable automation

-It should be clear what any action an automated step is doing, and a user should feel confident in being able to do the same manually, should something break.
+It should be clear what any action an automated step is doing, and a user should feel confident in being able to do the same manually should something break.
 Automations (such as hotkeys) should be easily discoverable to the user, and the mental model of the actions should be able to comfortably sit in one's head.

 <!-- This list is long, complicated, and does not sit inside one's head.
 It needs revision -->